The Murder Complex, Part 4

 Thursday, February 19, 1925

 Night had fallen by the time Donald Mead and Kenneth Selby started home following a school baseball game.
 The twelve-year-old boys walked in companionable silence.
-After dark, the silence in Beverly Glen was broken only by the sounds of nature; a coyote’s howl, or the powerful beating of an owl’s wings.
-But this night the boys heard the rumble of a car engine.
-That was unusual, as there wasn’t much traffic in the Glen.
-It was a quiet, semi-rural enclave about twenty miles northeast of downtown Los Angeles; the place where many well-to-do local residents owned get-away cabins.
+After dark, only; a coyote’s howl could be heard.
+Then, the boys heard the rumble of a car engine.
+That was unusual.
+Beverly Glen was a quiet, semi-rural enclave about twenty miles northeast of downtown Los Angeles; the place where many well-to-do Angelenos owned get-away cabins.
 On an impulse, the boys dove into a stand of bushes near a small bridge moments before the car’s headlights would have illuminated them.
 They intended to spy on whomever had the audacity to intrude on their domain.

-(ca. 1925) – View showing a car on an unpaved Sunset Boulevard between Carolwood and Delfern Drives in Beverly Hills, with three palm trees in the background.
-This is in the general location of Beverly Glen.
+View showing a car on unpaved Sunset Boulevard between Carolwood and Delfern Drives in Beverly Hills, with three palm trees in the background.
+This is in the general location of Beverly Glen. c.
+1925

 Keeping still, the boys watched a lone driver back a sedan up to the front steps of a cabin and turn off his headlights.
-The boys knew that the cabin belonged to Dr. Thomas Young, a Los Angeles dentist, but it was too dark to positively identify the driver who appeared to be male.
-Maybe it was the doctor — maybe not.
-No matter, the boys were enjoying their spy game.
-From their vantage point they watched the man drag a large, heavy box draped in a dark colored cloth, from the car.
-Donald and Kenneth whispered to each other that the box must be awfully heavy, because the man was hunched over and appeared to be having difficulty lifting it.
-Perhaps the boys were speculating about the box’s contents as they watched.
+The boys knew the cabin belonged to Dr. Thomas Young, a Los Angeles dentist, but they could not positively identify the driver due to the darkness.
+He seemed to be male.
+Maybe it was the doctor.
+No matter, the boys enjoyed their spy game.
+From their vantage point, they watched the man drag a large, heavy box draped in a dark-colored cloth from the car.
+Donald and Kenneth whispered to each other that the box must be awfully heavy, as they saw the man hunched over and struggling to lift it.
 Did it contain a king’s ransom of gold and silver?
 Or did the box contain the corpse of a desperado?

 The man wrestled the box onto the landing and dragged it inside the cabin.
 The boys thought it odd that he never turned on the cabin lights.
-When he reappeared on the veranda, he furtively scanned the area.
-Evidently satisfied that he was alone, he returned to his car and retrieved a gunny sack.
-It was large and filled with something the boys couldn’t identify.
-The sack must not have been as heavy as the box because the man was able to sling it over his shoulder.
+When he reappeared on the veranda, he scanned the area.
+Satisfied that he was alone, he returned to his car and retrieved a gunny sack.
+It was large, its contents a mystery to the boys.
+The sack must not have been as heavy as the box because the man slung it over his shoulder.
 He disappeared into the cabin again.
-A few minutes later he returned empty-handed.
+A few minutes later, he returned empty-handed.
 Then he got into his car and drove away.

-The boys were barely able to contain their curiosity.
-Who was the man …and why was he being so secretive?
-They waited a few minutes before leaving their hiding place and then they walked over to the cabin.
+The boys could barely contain their curiosity.
+Who was the man?
+Why was he being so secretive?
+They waited a few minutes before leaving their hiding place, and then they walked over to the cabin.
 In the dirt near the cellar door was a sack marked “Lime.”
 They also found some “funny smelling stuff” that made them “sick at smelling it.”

 After poking around the cabin for a few more minutes and finding nothing, Donald and Kenneth headed home.
-They wouldn’t give the strange man another thought until they were questioned by police six months later.
+They didn’t give the strange man another thought until the police questioned them six months later.

 NEXT TIME: The Murder Complex continues.